nosqlbench/nosqlbench-preview-docs/site/content/reference/bindings/funcref_datetime.md

 This function wraps an epoch time in milliseconds into a String as specified in the format.
 The valid formatters are documented at @see [DateTimeFormat API Docs](https://www.joda.org/joda-time/apidocs/org/joda/time/format/DateTimeFormat.html)

 - `long -> StringDateWrapper(String: format) -> String`

+## ToCqlDuration

+Convert the input double value into a CQL {@link CqlDuration} object, by setting months to zero, and using the fractional part as part of a day, assuming 24-hour days.

+- `double -> ToCqlDuration() -> com.datastax.oss.driver.api.core.data.CqlDuration`

+## ToCqlDurationNanos

+Convert the input value into a {@link CqlDuration} by reading the input as total nanoseconds, assuming 30-month days.

+- `long -> ToCqlDurationNanos() -> com.datastax.oss.driver.api.core.data.CqlDuration`

 ## ToDate